ldiex/people_clothing_segmentation/README.md

 `0: Background, 1: Top Clothes, 2: Bottom Clothes, 3: Shoes, 4: People Skin`

 ## Performance
 The model is trained using the [Focal Loss](https://arxiv.org/abs/1708.02002) and the [Adam Optimizer](https://arxiv.org/abs/1711.05101), with weight decay added to prevent overfitting.
+The encoder weights are frozen during training.

 The model is trained for 200 epochs (with 3x data augmentation) and achieves a mIoU of **94.66** on test data.
 You can reproduce the experiment result by downloading the pre-trained best model in this repository, or maunally train the model using the provided code without changing the seed.